oguzhantaksar/ronwellTest/README.md

 # ronwellTest
-Test for Ronwell ( LastFolder is the solution )
+Test for Ronwell ( LastTest folder is the solution )

 All 8 Cases are tested in separate Test Suites.
 Since there was no specific details in tasks, all cases are done with 1 specific scenario ( Only 1 TestCase ).
 All tests are made with only Chrome. ( No cross browser testing included.)